habib-ur-rehman143/Petro-Python-Codes/README.md

 # Petro-Python-Codes
-# first day practice session
-# Codes for the course
+first day practice session/Codes for the course